Community Service

 50th Parallel marker

 The latitude marker was built in 1974 and contains a time capsule.
-Campbell River shares this same north latitude with Sept Iles, Quebec; Plymouth, U.K., Frankfurt, Germany; Prague, Czechoslovakia; Krakow, Poland; Kiev, Ukraine; Kamchatka Peninsula, Russia and a whole lot of the open Pacific Ocean.
+Campbell River shares this same north latitude with Sept Iles, Quebec; Plymouth, U.K., Frankfurt, Germany; Prague, Czech Republic; Krakow, Poland; Kiev, Ukraine; Kamchatka Peninsula, Russia and a whole lot of the open Pacific Ocean.
 The original marker deteriorated and has now been replaced by an updated version.

 Sound system for the Tidemark Theatre